Intervention/docs/imagehash/beta/api/hash.md

 - Array of booleans: `[true, false, false, true]`
 - Array of strings: `["1", "0", "0", "1"]`

-The method validates the input and throws `InvalidArgumentException` if the bits can not be converted to a image hash.
+The method validates the input and throws `InvalidArgumentException` if the bits cannot be converted to an image hash.

 #### Parameters